 Potsdam Echelle Polarimetric and Spectroscopic Instrument

 PEPSI is a fibre-feed high-resolution Echelle spectrograph for the Large Binocular Telescope (LBT) in Arizona.
 It is designed to utilize the two 8.4m apertures of the LBT in a unique spectropolarimetric mode.
 With two identical but independent polarimeters, mounted in each of the direct F/15 Gregorian foci, this will allow the simultaneous observation of circularly and linearly polarized light with high spectral and temporal resolution.
-Besides the polarimeters, integral (non-polarized) light can be feed to the spectrograph via two permanently mounted focus stations, thereby providing a high resolution standby spectrograph for the LBT Observatory.
+Besides the polarimeters, integral (non-polarized) light can be feed to the spectrograph via two permanently mounted focus stations, PFUs, thereby providing a high resolution standby spectrograph for the LBT Observatory.
+During the day, the spectrograph is fed with solar light from the SDI telescope.

 The telescopes feed two identical but independent full Stokes IQUV polarimeters.
 The polarizing units will be based on interference-suppressed super-achromatic retarder plates and Foster prisms.
 A total of four fibers will simultaneously direct two ordinary and two extraordinary light beams to the spectrograph.
 Both polarimetric units are layed out in a modular design, each one optimized to the polarization state in which it is used.
 A number of observing modes can be chosen that are optimized to the type of polarization that is expected from the target, e.g. circularly and linearly polarized light simultaneously, or linearly polarized light in both polarimeters, or integral light from one and polarized light from the other telescope, a.s.o..
 Calibration would be provided for each polarimeter separately.